-The following table sets out the components of CRB revenues for the year ended December 31, 2016 and pro forma revenues for the year ended December 31, 2015, and the components of the change in commissions and fees for the year ended December 31, 2016.
+The following table sets out the components of CRB revenues for the year ended December 31, 2016 and pro forma revenues for the year ended December 31, 2015, and the components of the change in commissions and fees for the year ended December 31, 2016 as compared to the pro forma prior year.

-Years ended Decen ıber 31, Componer its of Change 2016 P ro Forma 2015 Pro Forma Change Currency Impact Constant Currency Change Acquisitions/ Divestitures Organic Change (in mi llions) Commissions and fees \$ 2,502 \$ 2,301 9% (3)% 12% 12% % Interest and other income 29 17 Total segment revenues \$ 2,531 \$ 2,318
+Years ended Decen ıber 31, Components of Change Pro Forma Change Currency Impact Constant Currency Change Acquisitions/ Divestitures Organic Change (in mi llions) Commissions and fees \$ 2,519 \$ 2,331 8% (3)% 11% 12% (1)% Interest and other income 28 17 Total segment revenues \$ 2,547 \$ 2,348

 CRB total segment and commissions and fees revenues for the year ended December 31, 2016 were \$2.5 billion, compared to pro forma \$2.3 billion for the year ended December 31, 2015.
 The growth for the year ended December 31, 2016 was due to the acquisition of Gras Savoye, which occurred on December 29, 2015.
-Great Britain led organic growth with solid revenue increases across all lines of business.
+International organic revenue declined as a result of lower revenues in Asia and Australasia, partially offset by better performance in Latin America and CEEMEA.
+Offsetting the International decline was Great Britain's organic growth as a result of solid revenue increases across all lines of business.
 Western Europe contributed to organic growth with strong revenue gains in Iberia, partially offset by softness in Italy.
 North America was flat with strong retention offset by lower new business.
-Offsetting the growth in Great Britain and Western Europe, International organic revenue declined as a result of lower revenues in Asia and Australasia, partially offset by better performance in Latin America and CEEMEA.